The Northern City line out of Moorgate to Stevenage could be handed to TfL as plans to devolve them took a step forward.

-More recently, TfL’s Commissioner, Mike Brown, said that TfL is working towards delivering a bid for Great Northern rail services when the Govia Thameslink franchise is due to expire in 2021.
+More recently, TfL’s Commissioner, Mike Brown, said that TfL is working towards delivering a bid for Northern City services when the Govia Thameslink franchise is due to expire in 2021.

 They’re now at the stage where they can work on further details for devolving the line.
 As it stands, this would be the Great Northern Inner suburban services, which is the lines between Moorgate and Stevenage.

 That is slightly more than had been suggested could be devolved in the Gibb report which also looked at the issue of devolving services to TfL.
 That report had proposed devolving the line from Moorgate to Hertford and Welwyn Garden City, although the current works to add an extra platform at Stevenage should make the extra extension possible, and it offers passengers a more convenient transfer between services.